Imran Khan upset over losing army support: Bilawal Bhutto - ExBulletin

 Imran Khan upset over losing army support: Bilawal Bhutto

-Karachi, June 11 (SocialNews.XYZ) Pakistani Foreign Minister Bilawal Bhutto Zardari has said PTI Chairman Imran Khan is not against military interference in politics.
+KARACHI: Pakistani Foreign Minister Bilawal Bhutto Zardari has said PTI chairman Imran Khan is not against military interference in politics.
 On the contrary, the former prime minister is angry with the army only because they no longer support him, media reported.

-“Mr Khan’s problem with the army in Pakistan is not that they are involved in politics; his problem with the army is that they are not involved in supporting him,” he said. he added, Express Tribune reported.
+Mr. Khan’s problem with the army in Pakistan is not that they are involved in politics; his problem with the military is that they are not getting involved in supporting him, he added, Express Tribune reported.

 He said the majority of Pakistanis are deeply offended by the actions that took place on May 9 where Khan encouraged his supporters to attack army installations.